 Sensory loss doesn’t have to be permanent to bring on such hallucinations.
 Aujayeb was in fine health, trekking across the glacier.
 “I felt very tall – the ground appeared far from my eyes.
 It was like I was seeing the world from over my shoulder,” he explained.
 His hallucinations continued for 9 hours, but after a good night’s sleep, they were gone.

 When our senses are diminished, all of us have the potential to hallucinate.
-It can take just 30 to 45 minutes for people to experience hallucinations if they try a simple visual deprivation technique (see ““).
+It can take just 30 to 45 minutes for people to experience hallucinations if they try a simple visual deprivation technique (see “Ping-pong perception“).
 In a study run by Jiří Wackermann at the Institute for Frontier Areas of Psychology and Mental Health in Freiburg, Germany, one volunteer saw a jumping horse.
 Another saw an eerily detailed mannequin.
 “It was all in black… had a long narrow head, fairly broad shoulders, very long arms.”

 Yet why should a diminished sense trigger a sight, sound or smell that doesn’t really exist?
 “The brain doesn’t seem to tolerate inactivity,” said the late neurologist Oliver Sacks when I spoke to him about this in 2014.
 “The brain seems to respond to diminished sensory input by creating autonomous sensations of its own choosing.”
 This was noted soon after the second world war, he said, when it was discovered that high-flying aviators in featureless skies and truck drivers on long, empty roads were prone to hallucinations.

 Now researchers believe these unreal experiences provide a glimpse into the way our brains stitch together our perception of reality.
 Although bombarded by thousands of sensations every second, the brain rarely stops providing you with a steady stream of consciousness.
 When you blink, your world doesn’t disappear.
 Nor do you notice the hum of traffic outside or the tightness of your socks.
 Well, you didn’t until they were mentioned.
-Processing all of those things all the time would be a very inefficient way to run a brain (see ““).
+Processing all of those things all the time would be a very inefficient way to run a brain (see “Out of touch“).
 Instead, it takes a few shortcuts.